anupam-sy/example-app/README.md

 ## Run and Test the App on Docker
 1. Clone the repository and switch inside the directory.
-2. Build the docker image using below command:
+2. Build the docker image using one of below command:
 ```
+    docker build -t eapp:latest .
-    docker build . -t eapp:latest
+    docker build -t eapp:latest -f Dockerfile.dev .
 ```
-3. To run the docker container from built image in the background with port mapping, use below command:
+3. To run the docker container from built image in the background with port mapping, use one of below command:
 ```
-    docker run -d -p 5000:4999 --name eapp-container eapp:latest
+    docker run -d -p 5000:4999 --name eapp-container eapp:latest # To explicitly specify the what port to map in the form, <host_port>:<container_port>
+    docker run -d -P --name eapp-container eapp:latest # To map the exposed port (via EXPOSE) to random ports on the host machine
 ```
 4. To test the app on host machine, open the browser or use curl command:
 ```